mendix/docs/content/howto/mobile/native-build-locally.md

    {{% image_container width="250" %}}![iOS output](attachments/native-build-locally/android-output.png){{% /image_container %}}

 1. Move the folder's content to *{your Native Template root}/android/app/src/main*.
-Choose to ovewrite if requested to do so.
+Choose to overwrite if requested to do so.
 1. Open *{your Native Template root}/android/app/src/main/res/raw/runtime_url* using a text editor.
 1. Replace the URL with the correct URL for your runtime.
 1. Open *{your Native Template root}/ios/Config/config.xcconfig*, then replace the value of `RUNTIME_URL=` with the correct URL for your runtime.